MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/console.md

 # Power Automate Desktop flow console

-The flow console is the central interface of Power Automate Desktop (PAD).
+The flow console is the central interface of Power Automate Desktop.

 ![The flow console](./media/console/flow-console.png)